bpietravalle/fuel/README.md

 its own methodology.

 *REQs*:
+* Your controller/view will need to save coordinates in a data object with 'lat'/'lon' keys.
+See below for renaming these keys.
-Your app will need to specify two separate fireBase nodes(as well as angular services) for fuel to work properly.
+* Your app will need to specify two separate fireBase nodes(as well as angular services) for fuel to work properly.
+For example:
 ```javascript
 (function(){
     "use strict";